Royal Grammar School Worcester: School's halls

 The Old School buildings were built in 1868 on a site owned by the school since 1562.
 The Main Hall, Eld Hall and adjoining buildings were designed by A E Perkins in the Gothic style.
 It is three bays long with a central lantern.
 A life-size statue of Elizabeth I by R L Boulton stands above the central window.

 The Perrins Hall was built in 1914 to the plans of Alfred Hill Parker (an Old Boy) in a Jacobethan style with an Oriel Window on the staircase end and balcony looking over the hall.
 The interior is panelled with fitted bookcases (which make up the Dowty Library) and a plastered ceiling.
 Two war memorials for the two World Wars are housed in the hall and a life-size portrait of Charles William Dyson Perrins hangs opposite the fireplace.
 Portraits of the 20th-century headmasters hang below.
 The school organ is in this building, and is played regularly at assemblies.

 The Clock Block is connected to the Perrins Hall and was built in 1927, and had extension work carried out in 1967 to link it to the Science Block.
 It has a bell tower and clock above the entrance.
-The clock is made of Cotswold Limestone, and is surmounted by the carved head of Old Father Time.
+The clock (which was installed by J. B. Joyce & Co) is made of Cotswold Limestone, and is surmounted by the carved head of Old Father Time.
 To commemorate the millennium a stained glass window was commissioned and installed over the main entrance to the Clock Block.

 In the Alice Ottley Building, formerly the main school building for the Alice Ottley School, there are two more halls: Cobham Hall and Main Hall.
 Main Hall is the school's dining hall, with views over a lawn and a stained glass window commemorating Miss Margaret Spurling, headmistress of the Alice Ottley School from 1912 to 1934.